 While decisions about lab layout will generally be made by senior management, it is important to gather insights from the people performing experiments.
 Ultimately, laboratory design layout impacts their daily lives, and their efficiency dictates the lab’s ability to meet its research objectives.
 Failure to listen to hands-on lab users can lead to inefficiencies and feelings of frustration.

-Workflow optimisation
+Workflow optimization

-Researchers must position equipment strategically to maximise usability 1.
+Researchers must position equipment strategically to maximize usability 1.
 Having a dedicated area for centrifuges may seem like a good idea, but it can restrict usability and force researchers to walk long distances through different safety zones with samples and plates.
 Minimising unnecessary movement is essential for reducing the hands-on time required for experiments, which can make a big difference in efficiency.

 Zoning